 Called the “Cowboy Capital of Texas,” the town of Bandera and the surrounding hills encompass about a dozen ranches that give guests an authentic taste of the cowpoke lifestyle, The Sugar & Spice Ranch is located a short drive north of Bandera on 1,000 acres of gorgeous Hill Country terrain.
 It is a working ranch, making it a great place for visitors to experience real Western-style fun.
 In addition to horse riding lessons and trail rides, guests learn how to care for the horses, from brushing them down to putting on their blankets, saddles and bridles.
 Visitors enjoy eating communal meals with other guests, spending time cooling off in the swimming pool, and even attending local rodeos.
 Proving that Bandera is for cowgirls as well as cowboys, the ranch offers all inclusive “Women-Only Weekends” which include meals, accommodations and activities.

 Another of Bandera’s iconic dude ranches is Rancho Cortez, which offers activities fit for the entire family, including hay rides, campfires, cattle roundups, trail rides, lasso lessons and down time relaxing at the pool or hot tub.
-Silver Spur Guest Ranch is an additional area favorite, and a trip to its historic Hill County property includes outdoor barbecues, cowboy breakfasts and fossil digging, along with trail riding and other traditional dude ranch activities.
+Near Hill Country State Park, you'll find Dixie Dude Ranch.
+At this all-inclusive resort set on 725 acres of land, you’ll enjoy cozy cabins and family-style meals, along with twice-daily horseback riding, fishing, campfires, an outdoor pool and hot tub, sports courts and nighttime entertainment.
 At the Mayan Dude Ranch, take part in trail rides covering the ranch’s 348 acres.
-The ranch has been owned and operated by the Hicks family for over half a century, and guests enjoy a variety of festive events during their stay, such as the Mayan Pool Party, Texas Boot night, Home on the Range night and ‘Best in the West’ cowboy Olympics.
+The ranch has been owned and operated by the Hicks family for over half a century, and guests enjoy a variety of festive events during their stay, such as the Mayan Pool Party, Texas Boot night, Home on the Range night and "Best in the West" cowboy Olympics.

 Experience Modern Cowboy Life